 Many people assume you have to go to a real estate school for pre-license courses.
 Not true.
 Today, hopeful agents have a number of options in terms of how, when and where they take their pre-license courses.

-AceableAgent TREC-approved mobile-friendly real estate courses are the perfect example.
+AceableAgent's TREC-approved Texas real estate pre-licensing courses are the perfect example.
 We’ve turned your mobile device into the classroom with courses that can be taken online at your own pace.
 They’re interactive and you’ll learn everything you would in a traditional course, but you get to choose when and where you do the work.

 3. It Pays to Study

 If you don’t pass your courses or the pre-license exam on the first try, guess what?
 You have to pay to take them again.
 Plus, retaking courses and exams adds time to the process.
-Launching a real estate career isn’t cheap so don’t make it more expensive by skimping on the studying.
+Some online pre-licensing courses have free practice exams and study guides.
+Be sure to take the time to study and don't sign up to take an exam unless you feel ready for it.

 4. Pay a Lot of Attention to the Courses on Contracts